linkeddatacenter/uSilex/README.md

 Before to call the *run* method you must register following Pimple services:
 - *request*  that instantiates an object implementing PSR-7 ServerRequestInterface
 - *responseEmitter*  that instantiates an object that write on STDOUT a response.
-If not provided, the run implementation just render the response with var_dump.
+If not provided, the output is disabled.

 An Application instance must register at least a middleware component that produces a response.